 Beginning Performance Classes Another option for students wishing to study an instrument or voice is to enroll in a beginning performance class, for a $150 fee.
 Beginning classes are available in piano, voice, guitar, mbira, Ghanaian music and dance, Hindustani voice, and sitar.

 How to Register To begin the process of enrolling for lessons, please contact your teacher of choice to arrange a first meeting at the beginning of the semester.
 For instruments with multiple instructors, please contact the area coordinator to be placed with the instructor best suited for your needs; the coordinators are Susan Smith for piano, Susan McBerry for voice, Lance Inouye for violin, Jeff Leonard for guitar, and Kaley Mason for World Music.

-Vocal Studies Vocal Studies at Lewis and Clark College include individual lessons for credit, plus Vocal Performance Workshops, including music theatre workshop or opera workshop, which are offered every semester.
+Vocal Studies Vocal Studies at Lewis & Clark College include individual lessons for credit, plus Vocal Performance Workshops, including music theatre workshop or opera workshop, which are offered every semester.
 During your time at Lewis and Clark you will have the opportunity to have private vocal lessons each week where you will interact with your vocal instructor and work on building your own voice.
 Our vocal instructors are Susan McBerry, Coordinator of Vocal Activities, Anna Haagenson, Carl Halvorson, and Zsofia Csikos.
 In addition, you will sing for your peers and the voice faculty at monthly repertoire classes where you’ll critique each other in a supportive atmosphere and learn from each other’s strengths, gaining confidence in singing in public.
 If voice is your major instrument you will have the opportunity to prepare and perform two vocal recitals and may be able to collaborate with other performers and composers in their projects.